p-lambda/wilds/dataset_preprocessing/encode-tfbs/README.md

 5. Download the labels from the challenge into a label directory created for this purpose:
   - The training labels from https://www.synapse.org/#!Synapse:syn7413983 for the relevant transcription factor (e.g. https://www.synapse.org/#!Synapse:syn7415202 for the TF MAX).
   - The validation labels from https://www.synapse.org/#!Synapse:syn8441154 for the relevant transcription factor (e.g. https://www.synapse.org/#!Synapse:syn8442103 for the TF MAX).
+  - (Optional) The validation labels for the challenge's evaluation cell type from https://www.synapse.org/#!Synapse:syn8442975 for the relevant transcription factor (generally primary liver cells, e.g. https://www.synapse.org/#!Synapse:syn8443021 for the TF MAX).